jordiclive/jordiclive.github.io/books.md

   <img src="https://images.gr-assets.com/books/1347401011l/55881.jpg" alt="alg" height= "236" width="150" style="float: right;margin:0 10px 10px 0" />
 </a>

 I am currently finding this a great resource, having used it concurrently to being introduced to machine learning topics on my course.
-Often a better resource when I come back to the chapter a second time.
+Often I find it a better resource when I come back to a chapter for a second time.
 I did find it brilliant for learning about Markov chain Monte Carlo sampling methods, and in getting to grips with support vector machines.

-A Bayesian paradigm does permeate through this book and it is not too mathematically heavy.
-It is not as clear as the textbooks mentioned above but it is supposedly a machine learning bible and the course reader for many machine learning graduate courses.
-As with some other books, full solutions are not provided, but you can find unofficial solutions to most problems.
+A Bayesian paradigm does permeate through this book.
+It is not too mathematically heavy and it is not as clear as the textbooks mentioned above but it is the course reader for many graduate courses and supposedly a machine learning *bible*.
+As with some other readers, full solutions are not provided, but you can find *unofficial solutions* to most problems.